-When the recently departed Keith Emerson used a Minimoog for the solo on EMERSON, LAKE & PALMER’s ‘Lucky Man’, little would he predict that nearly half a decade later, the floodgates would start to open for many bands eager to exploit the synthesizer as an alternative lead instrument to the electric guitar.
+When the recently departed Keith Emerson used a Minimoog for the solo on EMERSON, LAKE & PALMER’s ‘Lucky Man’ in 1970, little would he predict that nearly half a decade later, the floodgates would start to open for many rock bands eager to exploit the synthesizer as an alternative lead instrument to the electric guitar.

 Pete Townshend’s use of the EMS VCS3, ARP 2500 and ARP 2600 on the ‘Who’s Next’ album was another key recording which featured electronics within an experimental rock context.
 Meanwhile PINK FLOYD famously took an EMS Synthi AKS with its built-in digital sequencer into the stratosphere for ‘On The Run’ from ‘Dark Side Of The Moon’.

 Although these tracks used synthesizers, they could hardly be classified as synthpop.
 But what of the occasions when rock artists go the full hog and enter the murky world of synths, sequencers and drum machines?
 While occasional dabbling in the electronic world has been common, a full volte-face has been rare.

 And when it has happened, tracks like ‘Yellow Pearl’ were so draped in the involvement of artists from the electronic field such as Midge Ure and Rusty Egan, it was almost forgotten that the figurehead of the song was the frontman of THIN LIZZY!